 Photo credit: Matt Bialostocki

-Every month, Catherine reviews contemporary fiction for The NZ Listener.
-She contributes to the New Zealand Book Council’s Booknotes Unbound and New Zealand Books.
-She is a regular guest on Radio NZ’s The Panel.
-She has participated in national festivals such as the Auckland Writers Festival, Writers on Mondays, and Wellington Writers Week, both as speaker and/or chair.
-Catherine was also a feature author at the Frankfurt Book Fair.
-She is currently Chair of the New Zealand Society of Authors, Wellington Branch.
-In 2015, she completed the MA in Creative Writing at the International Institute of Modern Letters, Victoria University.
+A regular guest on Radio NZ’s The Panel and Jesse Mulligan’s Book Critic slot, Catherine also teaches creative writing in prisons with the Write Where You Are team.
+She has participated in national festivals such as the Auckland Writers Festival, Writers on Mondays, and Wellington Writers Week, both as speaker and/or chair, and was also a feature author at the Frankfurt Book Fair.
+She chaired the Wellington branch of the NZSA for four years, was the NZSA rep on the Book Awards Trust for two years, and is currently on the board of Verb Wellington.
+In 2015, she completed the MA in Creative Writing at the International Institute of Modern Letters, Victoria University, and was recently named the 2020 International Institute of Modern Letters Writer in Residence.

 Catherine Robertson’s website